 How to write every day?
 Many of us — aspiring writers, bloggers, freelancers — ask this question every day.

 I am going to share with you my journey as a writer so far, how I developed a daily writing habit, and a few tips that have worked for me to minimize distraction.
 That is all.
-I cannot — no one can — tell you what to do exactly to write every day as everyone’s system is different.
+I cannot — no one can — tell you what to do precisely to write every day as everyone’s system is different.

 How did my writing journey start?

 The love for literature was installed in me when I was a little girl.
 I loved reading.
 I wrote rhyming poems and my daily personal account in my diary.
 I thought of myself as artistic.
 But I was so good at science and mathematics that no one could ignore my science aptitude, not even me.
-I wrote the most difficult engineering entrance exam and cracked it.
+I wrote the most challenging engineering entrance exam and cracked it.
 I studied to become a software engineer.

-I worked in corporates and startups for years, intermittently traveling, quitting and shifting jobs and cities, working in restaurants, blogging, food blogging, writing.
+I worked with corporates and startups for years, intermittently traveling, quitting and shifting jobs and cities, working in restaurants, blogging, food blogging, writing.
 Never being at ease with the corporate part of my life, I quit my job and went to South America in 2016 to teach and travel.
 I had decided that I would write every day.
 So, I taught and wrote, daily.

 From a software engineer to a writer, from an associate to an artist, from a coder to a fictional-world creator, from a white-collar business-suit woman to a no dress-code brightly-attired girl, from a pretentious investment banker to a work-from-home woman, from being the only female in a batch full of enthusiastic computer science boys to be the woman who left behind the science but kept what matters — the skyline of my journey is tall and bright.